This page contains affiliate links. Please read our disclosure for more info.

 Hostal Del Lago has beginner and intermediate group classes for 40Q an hour, and you can get private lessons at the San Marcos Spanish school.
 There are many more options in San Pedro.

 We didn’t take classes as we studied in Buenos Aires at the start of our digital nomad journey.
-We’ve written about the cheap and useful resources we used to learn Spanish.

 Cost of Living